 To reiterate and expand on the points discussed above, torque-based PAS systems will require some more effort from their riders to power up and reach their top potential.
 Ultimately, this factor is also subjective on who the rider is, what their activity levels are, and what their riding needs and preferences are.
 If a cadence-based PAS system feels too effortless, then a torque-based PAS system is the next option.
 The sensors detect just how much effort you’re putting into your ride to amplify your efforts, as opposed to overshadowing your efforts, giving you a more natural and intuitive connection to your ebike!

 At the end of the day, understanding torque and cadence sensors isn’t a matter of ‘which one is better?’ but ‘which one is better for me?’
 Cadence sensor PAS technologies have become an industry staple for riders who are looking for an ebike that’s easy to use, has plenty of power, and gives them the freedom to put in as much or as little effort as they want without missing power.
-On the other hand, torque sensor PAS technologies take ownership of the rider's input and multiply it, providing a more natural and intuitive riding experience.
+On the other hand, an ebike with torque sensor PAS technology takes ownership of the rider's input and multiplies it, providing a more natural and intuitive riding experience.

-Both types of electric bikes will ultimately give the rider exactly what they’re looking for: battery-powered assistance when riding.
+Both types of pedal assist sensors will ultimately give the rider exactly what they’re looking for: battery-powered assistance when riding.
 The question to ask yourself is, how much or how little work do you want to put in to receive that assistance?
 If you want the option to put in the pedaling power when desired yet have the flexibility to rely solely on high and powerful speeds, try test riding an ebike with a cadence sensor.
-Or, if you want your ebike to simply amplify your efforts, consider test-riding one that’s equipped with a torque sensor!
+Or, if you want your ebike to simply amplify your efforts, consider test riding one that’s equipped with a torque sensor!